Lesson 3 | Ext2 configuration, part 2 |

 Red Hat Ext2 File System

-tune2fs command with the
+Use the tune2fs command with the -c

 option to reduce the number of system checks.
 Typically after twenty mounts, an ext2 filesystem gets a forced system check.
 In the past, this was a wise precaution to fix errors before they affected filesystem performance or availability.

 However, large partitions take several minutes to perform a check, which means the filesystem isn't available for use during this time With today's less error-prone hardware, frequent checks are not as necessary.
-The
+The tune2fs

-command's
+command's -c

-option allows you to set the maximum number of mounts, called the
+option allows you to set the maximum number of mounts, called the mount count, before a check is enforced.
+The e2fsck program

-, which normally checks filesystems at boot, will check the actual number of mounts against the
+, which normally checks filesystems at boot, will check the actual number of mounts against the maximum mount count.
+If the mount count exceeds the maximum, then e2fsck

 will intensively check the filesystem.
 If any errors were detected, but not automatically corrected, you should use the filesystem debugging utilities outlined below to fix the problems.